 For the full falls experience, follow the Trail of Ten Falls, a moderate 8-mile (13 km) hike that loops from the South Falls Day Use Area to the North Falls Trailhead and back.
 This roughly three-hour hike is a designated National Recreation Trail, and allows visitors to walk directly behind four different waterfalls — talk about a perfect photo op!
 (Pro tip: To maximize your waterfall viewings, take an out-and-back route along the Canyon Trail; the Rim Trail parallels a highway and is less scenic than the rest of the hike.)

 The South Falls Day Use Area boasts an incredible array of amenities and facilities.
 Families can play at the park’s swimming area, horseshoe pits and playground before relaxing in a picnic shelter or spreading out on the spacious lawn.
 The historic South Falls Lodge is open 365 days a year and features a cozy fire (and free Wi-Fi) for rainy days, while the adjoining café supplies hungry hikers with sandwiches, snacks, coffee and ice cream.
 The nearby Silver Falls Nature Store brims with souvenirs, memorabilia and crafts by local artisans.
 Stop by before your hike to pick up a map and a hand-carved walking stick.
-(Note: Parking at the South Falls Day Use Area requires a $5 day-use pass.)

 The main Silver Falls camping area features tent sites, RV spots, cabins and even a horse campground.
 Campground hosts are on hand to sell ice and firewood and address any issues that may arise.
 Spaces such as the meeting hall, conference center, picnic shelters and dormitory-style bunkhouses can also be reserved in advance.
 All facilities can be reserved through Reservations Northwest up to nine months in advance.
 Find a full list of reservation fees on the Silver Falls State Park website.